Could this organism make you sick?

 - What steps can you take to keep your food safe?

-- What are some examples of diseases caused by bacteria?
+- What are three examples of diseases caused by bacteria?

 - How can you prevent food poisoning?